bautitobal/waybar-stocks/README.md

 assets:
   - symbol: BTC-USD
     name: BTC
+    timeframe: 1D
   - symbol: AAPL
     name: AAPL
+    timeframe: 1W
   - symbol: SPY
     name: S&P500
+    timeframe: 1M
   - symbol: dolar-oficial
     name: DÓLAR OFICIAL
+    timeframe: 1D
   - symbol: dolar-cripto
     name: DÓLAR CRIPTO
+    timeframe: 1D
 ```

+### Timeframe (per-asset)

+You can optionally set a `timeframe` per asset to control which period the percent change is computed for.
+If omitted, the default is daily (`1D`).
+Examples:

+- `15m` — 15 minutes
+- `1H` or `H` — 1 hour
+- `1D` or `D` — 1 day (default)
+- `3D` — 3 days
+- `1W` or `W` — 1 week
+- `1M` — 1 month (approximated as 30 days)
+- `1Y` or `Y` — 1 year (approximated as 365 days)

+Notes:
+- For stocks the fetcher will prefer Yahoo's session metadata for daily change, or request Yahoo chart data for custom timeframes and compute the percent between "now" and "timeframe ago".
+- For cryptocurrencies the fetcher uses CoinGecko's 24h percent by default; for custom timeframes it queries CoinGecko's market_chart and computes the percent accordingly.
+- For `dolar-*` symbols the app fetches the latest `venta` (or `compra`) from DolarApi and computes change relative to the last saved value (persisted in the cache).
+If you need percent vs a fixed period (e.g. 24h), the app can be extended to keep a longer history or use historical endpoints.

+You can include the `{timeframe}` token in your `format` string to show the timeframe explicitly.
+If `{timeframe}` is not present, the timeframe will be appended to the symbol automatically when set.

 ## Add to Waybar
 In your `~/.config/waybar/config.jsonc`, add: